vercel-labs/web-interface-guidelines/README.md

 - **Deep-link everything.** Filters, tabs, pagination, expanded panels, anytime `useState` is used.
 - **Clean drag interactions.** Disable text selection & apply [`inert`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/inert) (which prevents interaction) while an element is dragged so selection/hover don't occur simultaneously.
 - **Links are links.** Use `<a>` or `<Link>` for navigation so standard browser behaviors work (Cmd/Ctrl+Click, middle-click, right-click to open in a new tab).
 Never substitute with `<button>` or `<div>` for navigational links.
-- **Announce async updates.** Use polite aria-live for toasts and inline validation.
+- **Announce async updates.** Use polite aria-live for toasts & inline validation.
+- **Locale-aware keyboard shortcuts.** Internationalize keyboard shortcuts for non-QWERTY layouts.
+Show platform-specific symbols.

 ## Animations